-Thankfully, one day a wise woman in a knitting group that I regularly attended saw my distress over a small mistake and told me about Arachne, the knitting goddess.
+Thankfully, a wise woman in a knitting group I regularly attended saw my distress over a small mistake.

 “Better not fix that,” she said.
-“You’ll anger Arachne.”
+“You’ll anger the knitting gods.”

 So it becomes easy to believe statements such as:

-- There is only one correct way to load the dishwasher.
+- There is a correct way to load the dishwasher

-In some situations, mistakes can be harmful, and a fix is required.
+In many situations, you will need to fix the mistake.
 For example, in knitting, if you don’t fix a dropped stitch, a whole column of stitches could unravel, leaving you with a long vertical gap (similar to a run in nylon stockings).

-But in many other situations, the error is noticeable to only the knitter who is searching for the mistake.
-Furthermore, in real life, we often learn the most from our mistakes.
+But in other situations, the error is noticeable to you… Some knitting errors can only be seen by the knitter who is searching for mistakes.

-Perhaps the worst thing about trying to avoid making mistakes is that it stops you from trying new things.
-Perfectionists often procrastinate because they fear they won’t get it just right.
+Perhaps the worst thing about trying to avoid making mistakes is that it stops you from trying and learning new things.
+Perfectionists, or those who have high standards, will procrastinate because they fear they won’t get it just right.